 Dr. Correll’s research and clinical work focus on the identification, characterization, and psychopharmacological management of adults and youth with severe psychiatric disorders.
 His areas of expertise range from the prodrome and first episode to the refractory illness phase of patients with severe mood and psychotic disorders.
 His research further focuses on psychotropic medication efficacy, effectiveness, and adverse effects as well as on physical health in the mentally ill.

-Dr. Citrome is a consultant in clinical trial design and interpretation.
+Prof. Citrome is a consultant in clinical trial design and interpretation.
 He is a frequent lecturer on the quantitative assessment of clinical trial results and has lectured throughout the United States, Canada, Europe, and Asia.
 His main interests include schizophrenia, bipolar disorder, and major depressive disorder.
 He is author or coauthor of over 500 research reports, reviews, and chapters in the scientific literature.

 Dr. Jain served a three-year residency in Psychiatry at the Department of Psychiatry and Behavioral Sciences at the University of Texas Medical School at Houston.
 He followed that by obtaining further specialty training, by undergoing a two-year fellowship in Child and Adolescent Psychiatry.
 In addition, Dr. Jain completed a postdoctoral fellowship in Research Psychiatry at the University of Texas Mental Sciences Institute, in Houston.
 He was awarded the “National Research Service Award” for the support of this postdoctoral fellowship.